Bladexc/Java-Capstone/README.md

 Author:  Blake Heller
 Contact: bhelle8@wgu.edu / 702-689-5399

+The primary README file is stored within the main project directory.

 -------------------------------------------------------

-Directions can be reached inside the main project directory file.

 This project demonstrates my Java, JavaFX, and SQL knowledge to create an application with a graphical interface that manages appointment and customer data for a small business.